Monday, 18 August 2014

 Tough talk is generally made up of words that roll right off the tongue but aren't nearly so easy to swallow.

 Masha sat in her car, her keys and shades on her lap.
 She had gotten out of her car, and gotten back in twice already.
-She was shaking again, just like that last day when she screamed her lungs out, gripping so hard on the steering wheel her knuckles cracked when she finally let go.
+She was shaking again, just like that last day when she screamed her lungs out, gripping so hard on the steering wheel that her knuckles cracked when she finally let go.
 It was just like the day at the cinema with Zeke and Mili.
 The panic attack subsided when she remembered her friends, but she could feel it lurking in the pit of her stomach.

 She was parked outside of Nonso's house, watching the open compound door with intensity.
 It seemed to gape wide, readying to swallow her in its misery.
 She could see inside the compound, a garden of filth surrounded the house.
 Rats picked away at trash piles undisturbed in broad daylight.